 “Those who are free of resentful thoughts surely find peace.”

-As long as we remain attached to envy, greed, resentment and other selfish attitudes we are not free to experience deep happiness.
-The negative stuff first needs to be set aside if we are to gain unfettered access to the divine source of all that is good.
+Attached to envy, greed, resentment and other selfish attitudes?
+Then you might not be free to experience deep happiness.
+Doesn’t the negative stuff first need to be set aside?
+Then one theory suggests you will gain unfettered access to the divine source of all that is good.

 Copyright 2013 Stephen Russell-Lacy